(EPTIS ID 452407 / Certificate of Accreditation nº AP-2654)

-The Glow-wire polymer item proficiency scheme consists on determine the GWFI of the specimens, which is the highest temperature determined during this procedure in which the material (the 3 specimens) are tested and do not ignite or, if they ignite, will go out within 30 s following removal of the glow wire, and are not entirely consumed, and flux drops, if it happens, they do not ignite the tissue paper, with any accredited laboratories or in accreditation processbeing elegible to participate.
+The Glow-wire proficiency scheme consists of determining the GWFI of the specimens, which is the highest temperature determined during this procedure in which the material (the 3 specimens) is tested and does not ignite, or if they ignite, will go out within 30 s following removal of the glow wire, and are not entirely consumed, and flux drops, if it happens, they do not ignite the tissue paper, with any accredited laboratories or in accreditation process being eligible to participate.

-Qualabor guarantees that the identity of the proficiency testing program participant is confidential and only known by the people involved into the proficiency testing program operation, unless the participant disclaims its confidentiality.
+Qualabor guarantees that the identity of the proficiency testing program participant is confidential and only known by the people involved in the proficiency testing program operation unless the participant disclaims its confidentiality.
 Qualabor guarantees that all information given by participants is treated as confidential.

 For quantitative testing Qualabor follow the following order for assigned value choice priority:

-1) Robust Z – Score with the robust average - In the area of testing there are not clear levels of quality between laboratories for the same test, this way is hard to determine a laboratory with recognition of a higher quality that is accepted by the other participants.
-The use of an assigned value from a group consensus is the most applicable, In this case determined by the results robust average, which does not require an independent treatment of outliers.
+1) Robust Z' – Score with the robust average - In the area of testing there are no clear levels of quality between laboratories for the same test, this way is hard to determine a laboratory with recognition of a higher quality that is accepted by the other participants.
+The use of an assigned value from a group consensus is the most applicable, In this case, determined by the result's robust average, which does not require an independent treatment of outliers.
 To be able to use group consensus with minimal robustness is necessary a group with 4 or more participants.
-The choice of the z-score method is due to the same being of greater acceptance by the clients and also by difficulties in calculating uncertainty of measurement by the participants, which is not sensitive to this method.
+The choice of the z'-score method is due to the same being of greater acceptance by the clients and also by difficulties in calculating uncertainty of measurement by the participants, which is not sensitive to this method.

-The activities of Qualabor as proficiency testing provider are done with impartiality and are structured and managed to guarantee the impartiality, Qualabor also guarantee that commercial, financial and other types of pressure will not compromise Qualabor’s impartiality.
+The activities of Qualabor as a proficiency testing provider are done with impartiality and are structured and managed to guarantee impartiality, Qualabor also guarantees that commercial, financial, and other types of pressure will not compromise Qualabor’s impartiality.
 This is guaranteed through the acknowledgment and agreement term, signed by Qualabor collaborators who affect the quality of proficiency testing.